Autoenhance-ai/API-Code-Examples/JavaScript/server-integrations/README.md

 ## Using the scripts

-First, open the desired script in your terminal, and install the dependencies:
+First, open the desired script folder in your terminal, and install the dependencies:

 ```bash
 npm install